azat-co/fullstack-javascript/chapter1/chapter1.md

 <span id="hypertext-markup-language" class="anchor"><span id="HTML" class="anchor"></span></span>HyperText Markup Language
 --------------------------------------------------------------------------------------------------------------------------

-HTML is not a programming language in itself.
+HTML is not a real programming language in itself.
 It is a set of markup tags that describe the content and present it in a structured and formatted way.
+We can code too much logic into HTML.
+There are no variables or loops.
+HTML is the language of the web because it is ubiquitous and used by all clients (browsers) to interpret the data to users.

 HTML tags consist of a tag name inside of the angle brackets (`<>`).
 In most cases, tags surround the content, with the end tag having forward slash before the tag name.
+Tags create hierarchy of content.
+Each tag has a meaning, purpose and a default display representation in a browser.
+For example, there are tags for headings, paragraphs, bullet points, images, links, and many more.

 In this example, each line is an HTML element: